SkeletonsAreBad/the-wheel/README.md

 -   "has shifted the weather"
 -   "has a bounty"
 -   "started death-link"
+-   "was damned"

 ### Neutral

 -   "has been refunded"
 -   "horse"
 -   "has come to visit"
+-   "played a nice song"